History of Canoe Creek State Park

 This limestone was extracted and used for many purposes, including supplying a raw material for the once thriving iron and steel industry of Pennsylvania.

-The park has several old quarry operations.
+The park has several old quarry operations around Moore's Hill.

+Once mined, the limestone was taken to a kiln and heated.
 Two calcining plants (limekilns) operated in the park during the early 1900s:

 The Blair Limestone Company Kiln remnants are the focus of historical and interpretive programs and displays.
 This company was a subsidiary of Jones and Laughlin Steel Company of Pittsburgh, Pa.